|

 April 2007: Article on CPN

-Canon Professional Network (CPN) have published an article about me with the title “Life in a Cold Climate” in their “Behind the lens” section.
+Canon Professional Network (CPN) have published an article about Martin with the title “Life in a Cold Climate” in their “Behind the lens” section.

 You’ll find the article here: http://cpn.canon-europe.com/content/btl/eisenhawer.do